 Understand Your Risk Exposure

-Risk exposure refers to how much financial damage you could face if something goes wrong.
+Risk exposure refers to the financial impact you could face if something goes wrong.

 For example:

-- Auto accidents create liability risk if someone is injured or property is damaged
+- Auto accidents create liability exposure for injuries or property damage

 - Homeownership creates property and personal liability risk